scidsg/scidsg-website/decision-making.md

 | General Meeting Voting Rights   | All                           | Democratic                      |

 ## Science & Design Board of Directors
-A Board of Directors is a governing body that guides corporate strategy, profit distribution, and selecting/ compensation/ terminating leadership.
+A Board of Directors is a governing body that guides corporate strategy, profit distribution, and selecting/ compensating/ terminating leadership.
-Our board of directors is the decision making body made up of representatives from each membership class.
+Our Board of Directors is the decision-making body of representatives from each membership class.

-The Board of Directors for tech platforms are often controlled by venture capital investors, without worker or user representation.
+Venture capital investors often control the Board of Directors for tech platforms without worker or user representation.
-Science & Design's Board of Directors is centered around the idea of "codetermination".
-Workers and users are affected by the decsisions of tech platforms, so they should have a seat at the table.
+Science & Design's Board of Directors aligns around "co-determination."
+Workers and users are affected by the decisions of tech platforms, so they should have a seat at the table.

-Our Board consists of elected representatives, to serve as stewards of the interests of each stakeholder group of Science & Design.
+Our Board consists of elected representatives to serve as stewards of the interests of each stakeholder group of Science & Design.

 **Founders:**
 The founding Board of Science & Design of 5 Directors